KonradDabrowskii/KonradDabrowskii/readme.md

 I'm Konrad Dabrowski!

-I'm a computer science student at OsloMet, and founder of OrdinalGenesis a blockchain-technology comapany.
+I'm a computer science student at OsloMet, and founder of OrdinalGenesis a blockchain-technology company.

 Currently working on @BitcoinGoblins & @OrdinalRarity